 4.)
 Sleep.
 Chances are, you have heard to sleep when the baby sleeps.
 Please do.
 But if you can, sleep when the baby is not sleeping, if someone else is able to manage the boss.
 Your baby will get all the sleep he or she needs.
 You, on the other hand, will not.
 So if someone encourages you to nap, do it!
 (Also good for milk production, mood, health, and about a million other things.)

 5.)
 Practice your boundaries.
-Caring for a new baby is the best excuse to say, “No.” No to visits, (in the hospital or at home), no to invitations (you do not have to take the boss anywhere), no to your usual household duties (share the love on laundry, cooking, cleaning, even getting your socks on).
+Caring for a new baby is the best excuse to say, “No.” No to visits, no to invitations (you do not have to take the boss anywhere), no to your usual household duties (share the love on laundry, cooking, cleaning, even getting your socks on).
 Life is hard when you are healing after months of creating a whole entire person.

 6.)
 TLC.
 Give as much to yourself as your baby.
 Things have been stretched, torn, and are in need of repair … and not just your favorite jeans.
 Nice yourself to a new normal, so you can give your best to the boss.